HandOFF-Automation/Handoff-interface/README.md

   </tbody>
 </table>

+---

 ## Canvas Interaction Model

-The canvas is designed to feel close to Figma-style interaction.
+The canvas is designed to feel close to a Figma-style interaction model — spatial, direct, and keyboard-accessible.
+Users can freely navigate the canvas, place and connect nodes, and configure behavior through sidebars without leaving the main editing surface.

-Supported behavior:
+**Supported behavior:**

-- pan and zoom
+- Pan and zoom
-- click selection
+- Click selection
-- marquee selection
+- Marquee selection
-- drag nodes
+- Drag nodes
-- connect nodes from all four sides
+- Connect nodes from all four sides
-- preview edges before placement
+- Preview edges before placement
-- keyboard shortcuts for undo and redo
+- Keyboard shortcuts for undo and redo
-- alignment guides while dragging
+- Alignment guides while dragging
-- sidebars for selected node configuration
+- Sidebars for selected node configuration

+---

 ## Dock Menus

-The dock is the main control surface for editing on canvas.
+The dock is the primary control surface for editing on the canvas.
+It groups all node types and tools into focused menus, keeping the canvas surface clean while keeping every action accessible from one place.

 <table width="100%">
   <thead>